Reference

 How scoring works.
 How to improve.

-A breakdown of the four evaluation dimensions, the STAR method, and concrete techniques for performing better in blind video interviews.
+A breakdown of the four evaluation dimensions, the STAR method, and concrete techniques for performing better in Kira Talent and blind video interviews.

 Scoring